 Understanding the distinct stages of the entire employee life cycle isn’t just important for your employees—it can also set your business up for success.
 The more satisfied your employees are, the more you’ll be seen as an inclusive company that cares about its workers from the beginning to the end of their career.

 If you’ve begun reworking your organization's employee journey, you may notice some gaps in your process.
-Adding personalized employee benefits go a long way toward attracting and retaining employees and giving them a better experience as they move through your company.
+Adding personalized employee benefits goes a long way toward attracting and retaining employees and giving them a better experience as they move through your company.